 The BMS Postdoctoral Representatives represent the BMS postdocs in the BMS committees and serve as contact persons.
-They are elected for a one year term each December.
-Currently, these positions are filled by Jean-Philippe Labbé and Thilo Rörig.
+They are elected for a two year term each December.
+Currently, these position are filled by Felix Günther, Nils Lindner, Andras Lorincz, and Vikram Sunkara.

 The benefits of becoming a BMS postdoc include: